justincasher/justincasher.github.io/pages/seminars.md

 - We have 14 people interested (including myself).
 - If you already know what your schedule looks like, please submit [this survey](https://www.when2meet.com/?20865999-IQjje).
-- If you would like to give a talk, then submit [this form](https://forms.gle/LcYwuqz3Bteqezdk9).
+- Submit [this form](https://forms.gle/LcYwuqz3Bteqezdk9) once for each talk you would like to give.

 More information will posted here soon!